aletss/WWR-write-while-read/README.md

 ## Special characters
 I adjusted some characters to avoid extra effort while writing like "≪" will be understood as "<".
 You can change this conditions at /static/js/functions.js

+## Author recommendations
+If you don't use all your fingers.
+I recommend you to start with https://www.keybr.com/
+If you are on the next level, you make almost no mistakes, I recommend you to improve your speed at https://play.typeracer.com/

+This project was inspired as a combination of those two resources.
+I use this project to practice while reading, so I don't feel external pressure